List of villages on the Gower Peninsula: Three Crosses

 Three Crosses (Y Crwys) is an inland village at the north east of the peninsula.
 Situated at a crossroad on the road from Swansea city centre (10 km) to Penclawdd (5 km), it grew up in the early 19th century to serve small shallow collieries in the area.
 These collieries had disappeared by the early years of the 20th century, and since then Three Crosses has developed as a 'dormitory village' for Swansea.
 Three Crosses is home to Capel Y Crwys, a large independent chapel.
 The village is currently home to one village shop (Country Stores) and two public houses, The Joiners Arms and The Poundffald.

 It has its own Community Council.
 Three Crosses community, in the City and County of Swansea, was formed in 2012 from the Three Crosses ward formerly in Llanrhidian Higher community.

 Upper Killay

 Upper Killay (Cilâ Uchaf) is an inland village and community.
 It has its own elected community council.
 The Clyne Valley cycle track passes through the village.
 Upper Killay is a gateway to Gower from the east.
 It lies to the south of Dunvant.
 The main road through the village passes over a cattle grid to the west, which marks the start of Fairwood Common.
 The village has its own rugby team, Swansea Uplands RFC.
 Their clubhouse and playing fields are to the south of the village, on Fairwood Common.
 There is a primary school in Upper Killay, named Cila Primary School.
 The school has a nursery.
 There is a park next to the community centre and a village shop.
 Fairwood Hospital, an elderly care facility, closed in 2010.
 The community population was 1,331 as of the 2011 census.

-Notable residents include Andrew Jones (filmmaker) and David Stacey (Actor).
+Notable residents include Andrew Jones (filmmaker).